chef/chef-oss-practices/policies/governance.md

 Access levels are reviewed quarterly and automatically revoked after inactivity or failure to meet security policies.

 ## Repository Guidelines
-All repositories in the Chef, Habitat, or InSpec GitHub orgs must adhere to the [repository setup and management practices](./project-setup.md).
+All repositories in the Chef, Habitat, InSpec, or other Progress-owned GitHub orgs must adhere to the [repository setup and management practices](./project-setup.md).
 These include:

 * Required files: LICENSE, README, CONTRIBUTING, CODEOWNERS, SECURITY.md
 * Role definitions via CODEOWNERS